JnyJny/meowmeow/README.md

 While it makes sense to do one thing and do it well, the part about acting on files may seem like a head-scratcher.

-It turns out that the abstraction of a "file" is very powerful.
+It turns out that the UNIX abstraction of a "file" is very powerful.
 A UNIX file is a stream of bytes that ends with an End Of File (EOF) marker.
+That's it.
 Any other structure in a file is imposed by the application and not the operating system.
-The operating system provides system calls which allow a program to perform a set of standard operations on
-files: open, read, write, seek, fcntl, and close.
+The operating system provides system calls which allow a program to perform a set of standard operations on files: open, read, write, seek, fcntl, and close.
 Standardizing access to files allows different programs to share a common abstraction and work together even when they were implemented by different people in possibly different languages.

 Having a shared file interface makes it possible to build programs that are composable.
 The output of one program can be the input of another program.
-The UNIX family of operating systems provides three files by default every time a program is executed: standard in (```stdin```), standard out (```stdout```) and standard error (```stderr```).
+The UNIX family of operating systems provides three files by default whenever a program is executed: standard in (```stdin```), standard out (```stdout```) and standard error (```stderr```).
 Two of these files are opened in write-only mode; ```stdout``` and ```stderr```, while ```stdin``` is opened